fernandorpardo/JA2Chart/README.md

 - managing more than one curve using two Y-axis
 - dynamically update data

-You can find a detailed explanation about the project an an example at [iambobot.com](https://www.iambobot.com/en/articles/article_ja2chart_010_intro.php).
+You can find a detailed explanation about the project and an example at [iambobot.com](https://www.iambobot.com/en/articles/article_ja2chart_010_intro.php).

 ## Usage
 You need the two files published here: